 Human rights and the rule of law; legal frameworks for counter-terrorism; criminal justice capacity building and international cooperation; civil society; transposition of international legal frameworks.

-Sociologist, governance and livelihoods specialist with a regional focus on South Asia.
+Sociologist.
+Governance and livelihoods specialist.
+Regional focus on South Asia.

-Post-conflict environments, human rights, sexual and gender based violence, rule of law, security sector reform and humanitarian assistance.
+Post-conflict environments; human rights; sexual and gender based violence; rule of law; security sector reform; humanitarian assistance.